 – ALL Profiles and Reports (alphabetical)

 - Southeastern Europe: Albania, Bosnia and Herzegovina, Bulgaria

 - MENA Region: Lebanon, Turkey, Egypt, Morocco, Tunisia

 - South & Southeast Asia: India, Indonesia, Malaysia

 Click thumbnails below to view documents, “download” to save them

-These dossiers critically review the way religion and religious diversity are governed in select countries of Europe, Asia and the MENA region.
+These dossiers critically review the way religion and religious diversity are governed in select countries of Europe, Asia, the MENA region and Canada.
 They examine state-religion relations (including secularism), highlight cases of religiously inspired radicalisation, and draw attention to vital forms of resilience.